 Quynh Bach: Ethical challenges of epilepsy surgery in children

-My interests in the fields of medicine and philosophy - developed during my time studying at the Charité - Universitätsmedizin Berlin and the Humboldt University of Berlin, as well as study visits at the Hanoi Medical University, Université Paris Descartes, University College London and the University of Oxford - led me to the intersection of the two, i.e. medical ethics.
+My interests in the fields of medicine and philosophy developed during my time studying at the Charité - Universitätsmedizin Berlin and the Humboldt University of Berlin, as well as study visits at the Hanoi Medical University, Université Paris Descartes, University College London and the University of Oxford - led me to the intersection of the two, i.e. medical ethics.
 I first encountered the field of neuroethics during participation in PD Dr. Sabine Müller’s seminar on 'Neuroethics – Ethical questions of the neurosciences‘.
 Having obtained several scholarships, I am undertaking research under Sabine Müller’s supervision on 'Ethical challenges of epilepsy surgery in children' in the field of neuroethics.
-In my dissertation, I will survey children with epilepsy and their parents about their decision-making process in terms of the neurosurgical procedure as well as its psychosocial consequences.
-Subsequently, I will analyse the results of the survey by taking the empirical literature on epilepsy surgery into account and by discussing them medical-ethically on the basis of Beauchamp’s and Childress’ principles of biomedical ethics as well as of more recent approaches of child ethics.
+For my dissertation, I have surveyed children with epilepsy and their parents about their decision-making process in terms of the neurosurgical procedure as well as its psychosocial consequences.

 Anika Spreen: Ethical evaluation of clinical applications of optogenetics